microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Apache Spark users can use `SynapseML`_ for machine learning workflows with LightGBM.
 This project is not maintained by LightGBM's maintainers.

-See `this SynapseML example`_ and `the SynapseML documentation`_ for additional information on using LightGBM on Spark.
+See `this SynapseML example`_ for additional information on using LightGBM on Spark.

 .. note::